JorgiEagle/JorgiEagle/README.md

 - A particle system simulation, using C++ and OpenGL.
 Created as a deliverable for the [COMP37111](https://studentnet.cs.manchester.ac.uk/ugt/COMP37111/syllabus/) Advanced Computer Graphics course.
 [Repository](https://github.com/JorgiEagle/Particle-System-Project) | [Youtube Demonstration](https://youtu.be/qz2SatL9low) (Excuse the narrator)
 - A semi-intelligent mix of all the other things I do: [Repository](https://github.com/JorgiEagle/assorted-projects)

+## Previous work
+I worked with the University of Manchester, helping out in the geography department I helped them start a GitHub for one of their research projects: [UKFDRS](https://ukfdrs.com)

 ## Spare time

 I'm a massive video gamer, to the point where it is borderline unhealthy, and probably an addiction.
 Would love to get into modding, so watch this space.
 (Any recommendations are welcome)